sfwat/Doctor_online/README.md

               "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6NSwiZXhwIjoxNjMwMDA1Njg2fQ.sNu9bK6QhAF4oLtC2WlicwXqWpF8Kr6KhM6o9nKeY68"
             }

-### You need to save the user token that returns, so you can use in later
+### You need to save the user token that returns, so you can use it later

 ### Just like Listing Categories listing a single Category details need no auth